Learning Outcomes

 Special Contract Terms Altering Risk

-The standard rule that risk passes to the buyer at exchange can be changed by agreement.
-The contract may include a special condition stating that risk remains with the seller until completion.
+The default rule (risk passes to the buyer at exchange) can be changed by agreement.
+A common variation is for new-build or in-course-of-construction properties: a special condition may state that risk remains with the seller until completion and obliges the seller to maintain insurance.

 Key Term: special condition